 Let’s visualize some of the data from our somatic call annotation!

 At first we should load one of the vep annotated files from one of the exercises.
-I am loading the annotation from exercise 3, chr6ch17_mutect2_annotated_with_clinVar.txt from the exercise Cancer-Specific Annotation.
+Let’s load the results from exercise 3 (feel free to load another one!), chr6ch17_mutect2_annotated_with_clinVar.txt from the exercise Cancer-Specific Annotation.

 Code